Careers at MCS

 Compensation

-This is a salaried, exempt full-time position 40 hours per week, 10 months per year.
-Compensation for this position is competitive and commensurate with a starting hourly rate for experienced applicants ranging from $29.00 to $36.50.
-Full-time employees of MCS are eligible for comprehensive health and wellness benefits, 403b retirement plan matching and paid time off (PTO).
+This is an hourly, non-exempt part-time position 12-15 hours per week, 10 months per year.
+Compensation for this position is competitive and commensurate with a starting hourly rate of $31.90 to $40.50/hour.

 To Express Interest